sootlasten/disentangled-representation-papers/README.md

 This is a curated list of papers on disentangled (and an occasional "conventional") representation learning.
 Within each year, the papers are ordered from newest to oldest.
 I've scored the importance/quality of each paper (in my own personal opinion) on a scale of 1 to 3, as indicated by the number of stars in front of each entry in the list.
-If a star is replaced by a question mark, then it represents a paper I haven't fully read yet, thus not being able to judge its quality.
+If stars are replaced by a question mark, then it represents a paper I haven't fully read yet, thus not being able to judge its quality.

 ## 2018